haberdashPI/vscode-master-key/notes.md

     - [ ] add CI tests informted by palette.ux.mts
 5. Translate the lower priority tests
     - [ ] low impact on stability and coverage, but high effort changes
-        - save these for after the PR migrating to new test/coverage setup
+        - save these for after the PR migrating for rust refactoring is merged
         - [ ] searchMotions.ux.mts integration tests
             - [ ] `acceptAfter`
             - [ ] `acceptAfter` with delete char